LAKE FRIENDLY LIVING RECENT BLOG POSTS

 Take the Lake Friendly Living Pledge!

-Take the pledge today and volunteer to proudly display a “Lake Friendly Living” sign.
+Take the pledge today and volunteer to proudly display a “Lake Friendly Living” sign, magnet or sticker.
 Signs are free for dues-paying CLWA members and can be displayed proudly on your property to let your neighbors know that you are doing your part to protect the lake.
+We also have car magnets or stickers available for display if you do not want a yard sign or you don’t have good visibility for the sign on your property.

-Fill out the below form and we will contact you to make arrangements to get you a sign.
+Fill out the below form and we will contact you to make arrangements to get you a sign, magnet or sticker.

-I KNOW that my choices can affect the water quality of Canandaigua Lake and therefore,
+I KNOW that my personal choices can affect the water quality of Canandaigua Lake, therefore,

-I PLEDGE to incorporate lake friendly living practices into my home activities to reduce my impact on the lake.
+I PLEDGE to incorporate lake-friendly living practices into my daily life to reduce my impact on the lake.
+Thus,

-I WILL adopt these practices that help reduce or eliminate pollutants and minimize runoff:
+I WILL adopt these CLWA guidelines and practices that help reduce or eliminate pollutants, minimize harmful stream runoff, and protect the health of Canandaigua Lake.

 LAKE FRIENDLY LIVING AND LAWN CARE RESOURCES AND LINKS